-An 1880 history of the Washington Avenue Green area described fields of reeds and an abundance of teal, plover, snipe, and woodcocks.
+An 1880 history of the Washington Avenue Green/Pier 53 described fields of reeds and an abundance of teal, plover, snipe, and woodcocks.
 Shortly afterward, the site became an active immigration port, and later a busy mercantile port.
 Shoreline was filled in, trees cut down, docks added, railroad tracks laid down and later abandoned.

 In 1965 a massive fire destroyed Pier 53 and the surrounding site.
 The shoreline and what was left of Pier 53 fell into ruin.